Clinical Mental Health Counseling

-The mission of the Jacksonville University's School of Applied Health Sciences Clinical Mental Health Counseling program is to provide an academically rigorous and supportive environment in which to prepare professional counselors to work in a variety of mental health settings including but not limited to, private practice, hospitals, community counseling centers, for profit and non-profit agencies, public health departments, and schools that offer therapeutic services.
-This preparation occurs in an atmosphere of fairness, equity, and justice, emphasizing creative learning, excellence in counseling skills and techniques, and ethical and professional integrity, and social justice, advocacy and multicultural competencies.
+The mission of the Jacksonville University's School of Applied Health Sciences Clinical Mental Health Counseling (CMHC) program is to provide an academically rigorous, inclusive, and supportive environment in which to prepare professional counselors to work in a variety of mental health settings including but not limited to, private practice, hospitals, community counseling centers, for profit and non-profit agencies, public health departments, and schools that offer therapeutic services.
+This preparation occurs in an atmosphere of fairness, equity, and justice, emphasizing creative learning, excellence in counseling skills and techniques, ethical and professional integrity, and social justice, advocacy and multicultural competencies.

-For answers to common questions about what our status means for students, please refer to the CACREP Program FAQs:
+For answers to common questions about accreditation, please refer to the CACREP FAQs.

 State of Florida Course Requirements for Licensure

 JU's CMHC Core Curriculum has a specialization in clinical mental health counseling.
 It also offers an emphasis in marriage and family therapy.
 This degree meets the academic requirements for licensure as designated in the Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling for both Clinical Mental Health Counseling and Marriage and Family Therapy.
 It is possible to work toward dual licensure.